Written by Carol Cain of GirlGoneTravel.com.

 We tried not to plan too many of the stops we made, especially because we didn’t know what we would find along the way that we would want to check out.
 Be flexible with your scheduled sightseeing stops, have a definite hotel stop planned.
 Remember that hotel cancellations with less than 24 hours notice will result in fees charged.

-It’s easy to keep the kids quiet with electronic and music and movies when in the car.
+It’s easy to keep the kids quiet with electronics, music and movies when in the car.
 Because we didn’t have this we endured 10 hours of insanity.
 Very loud insanity.
-However, after that first day the boys found their pace.
-They figured out ways to entertain themselves without being completely distracted from all the natural beauty around them or from us.
+However, after the first day, the boys found their pace.
+They figured out ways to entertain themselves without being completely distracted from all the natural beauty around them.
 Being stuck in a car for days and days and days is the perfect opportunity to come together as a family and for your children to master the art of imagination and conversation.
 That’s not to say that they can’t watch a movie or two, but being in the moment is really a huge part of how they will take in the experience.

 Just breathe.
 Let it slide off your back, let the schedule fall to the wayside, stop the car, stretch your legs, and remember that every mishap (and believe me, we’ve had our share) will only compliment the story when you are retelling it later on.

 Let your kids try new things, and be willing to try new things with them.
-Hiking for three hours in through a rainforest?
-I didn’t think it was possible with kids, until mine proved me wrong.
+Hiking for three hours through a rainforest?
+I didn’t think it was possible with kids until mine proved me wrong.

 The beauty of travel is that it presents you with opportunities that you wouldn’t experience otherwise, and certainly not in your everyday life.
 Take advantage of those and encourage your children to do the same.